IELTS Essay Topics with sample answer.

 In addition to the lack of interaction, distance learning programmes often require students to be self-disciplined and motivated in order to succeed.
 Students who study through these programmes may not have access to the same resources, such as libraries, laboratories, and extracurricular activities, that are available on university campuses.
 Moreover, they may not have the opportunity to participate in collaborative projects and group activities, which are crucial for developing teamwork and leadership skills.

-Furthermore, distance learning programmes may not be suitable for all subjects, particularly those that require practical training, such as laboratory work, fieldwork, or internships.
+Furthermore, distance learning programmes may not be suitable for all subjects, particularly those that require practical training, such as laboratory work, fieldwork, or internships, for example.
 These experiences cannot be replicated through distance learning, and students may miss out on crucial learning opportunities.
 For instance, in the medical field, distance learning certainly is not as effective as attending traditional classes, as students require hands-on experience and direct interaction with patients to develop essential skills.

 In conclusion, while distance learning programmes offer convenience and flexibility, they cannot match the benefits of traditional campus-based learning.
 Classroom interactions, access to resources, and practical training opportunities are essential components of education that cannot be replicated through distance learning.